PerthAerospaceStudentTeam/Onboarding/2. Avionics Onboarding/readme.md

 > [!IMPORTANT]
 > If you would like to become an Avionics member, there must be evidence Avionics Onboarding Project/s in your logbook.
-(There is an exception for the CAP subsystem)

 # Intro to the Avionics Department